gunagi10/gaia_ai_agent_project/README.md

 # AI Agent Chat Application with Google Calendar integration and ability to internet search and read Database (GAIA - Gian's AI Agent)

 This project is my first AI Agent project that I created with very limited python knowledge and no technical background.
-I started with only https://python.langchain.com/docs/introduction/ that website and ChatGPT (And this was about April 2025 so ChatGPT wasn't as good to code).
+I started with only https://python.langchain.com/docs/introduction/ and ChatGPT as the main resources (This was about April 2025 so ChatGPT wasn't that great at coding as there were only ChatGPT 4).
 Somewhere along the way I read various documentations, Youtube videos, StackOverflow, Reddit forums to obtain the information needed to add features to the app, one step at a time.
 In the end I even learned and used docker and published the app to the cloud with DigitalOcean so that it's accessible from the internet.
 I learned so much during the journey to create this web app, and that is when I realize that I want to learn more of coding and AI agent itself.
 I know the app is not perfect, but I am proud of myself that I sucessfully added all the functions and changes that I did want to add into it.

 I call this project GAIA, it is an AI-powered chat application that acts as an assistant for the owner (users are customers).
 I give it tools, but GAIA will choose which tools to use by itself depending on the user's queries.